 - If present, any fluid or medication running through the line should be stopped and the line should be clamped.

 The most common complication of PICCs is blockage of the line.

 - This occurs because blood or medication gets stuck in the line.

 - PICCs will either have fluid running through them or be locked (see previous page) to try to prevent this from happening.

 - A blocked line can sometimes be fixed by flushing.
 Sometimes the line is too blocked and needs to be removed.

-- There is a small risk of air bubbles entering the line which can cause problems.
+There is a small risk of air bubbles entering the line.

 - We make sure that there is no air in the syringes used to inject into the line.